Volkswagen Golf Mk2: Golf Country

 There was also a version called Golf Country (7,735 cars built), co-manufactured by Steyr-Daimler-Puch in Austria, designed for medium off-road driving.
 It had more suspension travel, Syncro four-wheel drive, improved ground clearance of 21 cm, bullbars at front and rear (generally over a single headlight grille), a skid plate for protecting the engine area, sub-frame to protect the rear Syncro differential and propshaft and a spare wheel mounted externally on a swing-away triangular frame on the back.

 In Europe, it was offered with the acclaimed 98 PS 1.8 8v 1P petrol engine.
 There were also: 1500 "Country Allround" designed to appeal to a wider public, made without the electric luxuries like electric and heated mirrors, leather steering wheel and bullbar without headlight grills, in relation to a more affordable price range; 558 " Country - Chrompaket" with Chrome bullbars, Sliding sun roof, Engine and interior pre-heater and beige leather interior; and 50 "Country GTI" 112 PS 1.8 GTI petrol engine, made only for Golf Country project VW-staff.
 The Golf Country was particularly popular in Alpine regions in central Europe.

+The Golf Country's powertrain was also used in the Biagini Passo, a compact convertible crossover built in Italy.

 Golf Mk2 citySTROMer

-In 1984 Volkswagen, in cooperation with RWE, released the second generation 'Golf citySTROMer, an electric version of the Mk2 Golf.
+In 1984 Volkswagen, in cooperation with RWE, released the second generation Golf citySTROMer, an electric version of the Mk2 Golf.
 It was the first electric Volkswagen to enter serial production as the Mk1 citySTROMer was only a prototype vehicle.
 The Mk2 citySTROMer had a range of approximately 50 km and used 16 gel-electrolyte batteries mounted under the cargo area and rear seats.
 Just 100 Mk2 citySTROMers were produced and sold for 45,000DM (~US$34,000) until production ceased in 1985.
 The citySTROMer name was continued in later models; the Jetta citySTROMer and the Mk3 Golf citySTROMer.